HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/baseball_bat.md

 # Background

 The Baseball Bat is a smooth wooden or metal club used in the sport of baseball to hit a baseball after it has been thrown.
 By regulation, a baseball bat may not be larger than 2.75 inches in diameter and no more than 42 inches in length.
 A baseball bat can also be used in other ways, such as bludgeoning people.
-Learn more about Baseball Bats [here](https://en.wikipedia.org/wiki/Baseball_bat).

 # Strategies

 ## Using

-- Compared to fists and other melee weapons, the Baseball Bat has a slower swing speed, so missing a hit is more punishing.
+- Compared to Fists and other melee weapons, the Baseball Bat has a slower swing speed, so missing a hit is more punishing.
 - The large swing range can help in melee fights if your opponent keeps switching directions.

 ## Countering

 - As with other melee weapons, the best way to avoid them is to keep the distance between you and your opponent.
 - The [K-Bar](/weapons/melee/kbar) can out-DPS the Baseball Bat, so it is an effective counter to it.
   - [Fists](/weapons/melee/fists) also beat the baseball in terms of DPS and can be used as another counter.
-However, this requires much skill, as fists have a much smaller swing range.
+However, this requires much skill, as Fists have a much smaller swing range.

 # Obtaining